 We will use the fetch tool included in depot_tools to check out Chromium, including all dependencies.
 This will create a new folder in your current working directory named src.

-If you are Not a Committer you will need to add --nosvn=True argument to fetch, as in
+If you are Not a Committer or you are not using git-svn, then you will need to add --nosvn=True argument to fetch, as in

 Alternatives to 'fetch chromium' are: